replyeshab/CineAI-AI-Based-Hybrid-Recommendation-System/README.md

 * Python data analysis libraries
 * Building end-to-end recommendation systems

+Large Files

+The dataset and precomputed model files are not included because they exceed GitHub's file size limits.

 If you found this project useful, feel free to star ⭐ the repository.